 You may also want to provide a tabled breakfast.
 Once your guests are seated, allow them to choose what they’d like to be served before the event kicks off.
 Proceedings can begin once everyone has placed an order, with breakfast being served discreetly to the table without causing an interruption.

 Guests have made a real effort when attending morning events, getting up early or changing their usual routine to hear what you have to say.
 To make it worth their while and keep things snappy, get started right away with content that is enthusiastic and full of energy.
 Workshops should be unique and fun to engage in, allowing attendees to really get something out of the experience.
-Inspired, motivational speakers will energise guests and start their day on a positive note.
+Inspired, motivational speakers will energize guests and start their day on a positive note.
+If you are setting up a virtual breakfast event you can still have all of these things just in a different way.
+For instance, a motivational speaker is still able to connect with diners by way of a virtual meetup.
+If this is the avenue you want to go down, you can check out websites like https://www.sportsspeakers360.com/virtual-events-meetings.php for further information and assistance.

 Create easy networking opportunities